-The Versailles parquet (or “Versailles Panels”) is made up of carefully assembled wooden panels.
-These oak panels take their name from the “Chateau de Versailles” for which the motif was created to replace marble floors in the castle with that pattern.
-Most of our panel references are made using our antique French oak from the extensive stocks stored at our Maine & Loire base.
-Although many are destined for projects overseas, owners of « Monuments Historiques » properties in France choose BCA Antique Materials parquet for their restoration projects thereby approaching the authenticity they require.
+Versailles parquet floors are made up of carefully assembled square wooden Versailles panels.
+These oak panels take their name from the “Chateau de Versailles” for which the motif was apparently created to replace marble floors in the palace with that pattern.
+Most of BCA Antique Materials’ floor references are made using our antique French oak from extensive stocks stored at our Maine & Loire and Normandy stockyards.
+Although many are destined for projects overseas, owners of « Monuments Historiques » properties in France also choose BCA’s antique parquet flooring for their restoration projects to get as close as possible to the authenticity they require.

-In order to assemble a Versailles flooring panel, and the different patterns such as our « Anjou » version, all the pieces of oak are held together with a clever matrix of mortise & tenon points and frame jointed together with pegs.
+In order to manufacture Versailles flooring panels, and other patterns such as our « Anjou » version, all the pieces of oak are assembled together with a clever matrix of mortise & tenon points within its border frame, with all the component pieces jointed together with pegs.
+Therefore we stress that they are NOT cheap fake panels made using thin veneers glued to a plywood base.
 For a traditional installation it is possible to hidden-nail the panels down to battens or joists.
-The perimeter of each panel has a milled groove, and we supply thin oak strips to use as tongues to fit each panel to the panels alongside.
+The perimeter of each panel has a groove milled into it, and we supply thin oak strips to use as tongues to fit each panel to the adjacent panels.
 Our Versailles parquet panels are usually supplied without an applied finish, but pre-finishes can be arranged (see the stock website for current options in stock).
-The choice of the customer and the desired result will determine the choice between varnish, oil or wax.
-In order to enhance the authentic and antique aspect of reclaimed oak parquet, an oiled or waxed finish works well.
-BCA’s panels in antique reclaimed oak really do come as close as possible to the actual parquet at Versailles.
+In order to enhance the authentic and antique aspect of reclaimed oak parquet, a varnish, oil or wax polish finish works well, sealing them at the same time.